thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 - `extraDice` - Adds or multiplies dice count on damage terms.
    - Use `bonus=Number` to add dice count, for example `bonus=2` on `1d8` -> `3d8`.
    - Use `bonus=x2` or `bonus=^2` to multiply dice count, for example `2d12` -> `4d12`.
+   - Add `criticalStatic` to make the extra dice crit-only.
+   - `criticalStatic; bonus=1` adds one extra matching die term only on crit.
+   - `criticalStatic; bonus=x2` adds one extra base copy of the matched dice term on crit, so it scales correctly for both `1dX` and `2dX` formulas.
 - `diceUpgrade` - Upgrades damage dice step (`d6` -> `d8`) by the provided steps.
 - `diceDowngrade` - Downgrades damage dice step (`d8` -> `d6`) by the provided steps.
 - `range` - Adjusts ranged profile values and ranged-penalty behavior.